 Taking a pinch of salt or pepper from the golden Saliera represents an act of submission, an acknowledgement that you remain mere dirt on the shoe of the owner’s prestige and power.

-Because it’s hard to maintain a sense of superiority over your host when the value of their salt cellar probably exceeds your entire net worth.
+Because it’s hard to develop any sense of superiority over your host when the value of their salt cellar probably exceeds your entire net worth.

 Inside the gallery it calls home, the Saliera rests in its own free-standing glass cabinet, spotlights creating a pool of light in a low-lit room.